blocksense-network/zkVMs-benchmarks/README.md

 Options:
   -i, --ignore <IGNORE>...
 Ignored zkVMs.
-Values are substrings of names -f, --fail-propagation    Make one failiure stop the entire process -o, --metrics-output <METRICS_OUTPUT>
+Values are substrings of names -f, --fail-propagation    Make one failure stop the entire process -o, --metrics-output <METRICS_OUTPUT>
           Put the resultant output into a file of the given path -a, --append